 Open Streets Fort Wayne is a fun, family-friendly day that builds community and offers fitness and recreational opportunities FREE to residents.
-On July 15, 2018 Fort Wayne will have its second Open Streets event anchored by Calhoun Street.
-The first Open Streets was a huge success and this year's event promises to be even better, with 25 new activities for all ages and abilities.
+On July 14, 2019, Fort Wayne will have its third Open Streets event anchored by Calhoun Street.
+The first two Open Streets events were extremely successful and this year's event promises to be even better, with plenty of new activities for all ages and abilities.

 The event opens up more than two miles of roadway to walking, biking, rollerblading and numerous activities.
 The streets will be car free, like a huge block party, and will allow residents to enjoy and see the community like never before.
-Pull out your bike, put on your skates, or simply lace up your sneakers.
-The streets will be open and the possibilities for fun will be endless.
+Bring your bike this year and enter the bike parade.
+There will be a bike decorating station too, if you don’t want to decorate your bike at home.

 While Open Streets encourages active transportation such as walking and cycling, it also encourages CONNECTION with the central business district and with multiple neighborhoods.
 The complimentary activities will feature giant board games like jenga, chess and checkers.